RMerl/asuswrt-merlin/README-merlin.txt

   - CHANGED: Re-switched back to rp-pppoe 3.11 since nobody confirmed that 3.10 worked better for them.
   - CHANGED: Allow PPPoE MTU up to 1500, for ISPs that support RFC 4638.
-  - CHANGED: Additional webui performance improvemnet by caching CSS.
+  - CHANGED: Additional webui performance improvement by caching CSS.
   - FIXED: DHCPv6 client failing to start if the router username was changed from "admin" (Asus bug) (patch from Saintdev)
   - FIXED: SMB shares were accessible over WAN, bypassing Netfilter